6.2.6 Political Parties and Policies

 Previous sections in this chapter have identified different ideologies and implementation approaches to government, categorised as four possible directions away from the status quo (6.2.1).
 They correspond to different ideas about the policies that enable people to live together peaceably, but there is considerable scope for agreement on many issues

-Political parties are formed around shared ideas in representative democracies.
 The following sub-sections examine how party policy is formed, both at the time of an election and subsequently as circumstances change:

 ● Parties must make tactical decisions about which groups of voters they need to attract, before setting out overarching policies before each election.
-These are normally published in the form of a manifesto or party platform Individual voters can then choose which party they will vote for (6.2.6.1).
+These are normally published in the form of a manifesto or party platform.
+Individual voters can then choose which party they will vote for (6.2.6.1).

 ● A government knows that some people will have supported a different party at the last election.
 It ought to try to persuade people with different views to accept the way it handles political issues (6.2.6.3).
 It can do this by examining each possible policy perspective before taking a decision.
 It is desirable that it adopts a centrist stance, to maximise its acceptability.